 Pragmatic and Lean Higher success rate

-On a final note, why I usually recommend seasoned tech founders to also go Lean on Software Development.
-That means focus on proving your KPIs first and on building your teach team later.
+It’s for this reason I usually recommend seasoned tech founders to also go Lean on Software Development.
+That means focus on proving your KPIs first and on building your tech team later.
 Hire when your business is proven, cash is less scarce and you are in essence in a better position to discuss terms.